Initial-state geometry and multiplicity distributions in pp and pPb collisions: Results

 In order to reconcile the CGC formalism with KNO scaling, it has been shown that the theory must be nearly Gaussian (corresponding to the strong color field limit) and running coupling effects must be included as well \cite{Dumitru:2012tw}.
 Such result was only verified for pp collisions up to $\sim 3.5$ times the average multiplicity.
-Small violations of the KNO scaling have been reported for p+Pb collisions in the region where $N_{ch} \lesssim 3$, where additional sources of fluctuations (geometric) are present \cite{Dumitru:2012yr}.
+Small violations of the KNO scaling have been reported for pPb collisions in the region where $N_{ch} \lesssim 3$, where additional sources of fluctuations (geometric) are present \cite{Dumitru:2012yr}.
 Here, we extend the investigation to larger multiplicities.
 It is worth noting that KNO scaling might need to be modified for very large multiplicity events \cite{Moriggi:2025qfs}.
 In spite of all these efforts, a clear connection between KNO scaling and QCD is not yet established.
 For complemetary references on this subject we refer the reader to \cite{henrique,germano1,germano2}.

 The first measurements of multiplicity distribution in pPb collisions \cite{alice24} were taken at two different energies.
-It is possible to make a first check of the validity of the KNO, which, as can be seen in Fig. \ref{KNO}a, seems to be valid.
-In that figure we see that both experimental data and the MC-KLN model with BJ2 initial geometry exhibit KNO scaling.
+It is possible to make a first check of the validity of the KNO, which, as can be seen in Fig.\ref{fig5} a, seems to be valid.
+In that figure we see that both experimental data and the MC-KLN model with BJ1 initial geometry exhibit KNO scaling.

-Looking at these figures we conclude that these data rule out the hard-sphere, the Gaussian and BJ1 models.
-The BJ2 reproduces the data well for $N_{ch} > \left \langle N_{ch} \right \rangle$.
-In the low multiplicity region all curves slightly underpredict the data.
-This may be due to the fact that in our formalsim we did not include the contribution from the valence quarks.
-They are supposed to be important only in the large rapidity regions, where one can use the hybrid formalism \cite{duja}.
-Here, at lower rapidities their contribution should be less important but still needed for a better agreement with data.

-We can use the BJ2 initial condition to estimate the multiplicity distributions for different pseudorapidity bins.
-In Fig.\ref{KNO}b we show our predictions for the multiplicity distribution in the pseudorapidity range $|\eta|<0.5$ and $|\eta|<1.0$.
-To do that we repeat the same calculation as before, with the same $K=1.84$ and $\sigma=0.4$ constant.
+Using the BJ1 initial condition we estimate the multiplicity distributions for different pseudorapidity bins.
+In Fig.\ref{fig5} b we show our predictions for the pseudorapidity ranges $|\eta|<0.5$ and $|\eta|<1.0$.
 We also provide the mean value estimate and observe that KNO scaling is still valid for these pseudorapidity intervals.